Silt can build up in Reservoirs over time

 - Remote Survey ASV Drone

-Both of these options achieve the same results and are able to give detailed information about the reservoir.
+Both of these silt survey options achieve the same results and are able to give detailed information about the reservoir, where the silt is and how much silt there is.
 Other information will be provided by the survey as well, for instance information about hard materials, such as stone and rock and softer areas such as sand etc.

 Whereas the manned survey boat requires an access point, the ASV drone is easy to lift between two people and has minimal access requirements.
 In some situations the drone is also able to auto-navigate the reservoir and complete its own surveys where visual access to the entire reservoir is impossible.
 Heathland Group’s ASV drone has been a hugely beneficial to many of our clients and is exceptionally preferred in areas where little disturbance is wanted.

-We supply all equipment and our services to domestic and commercial clients throughout the United Kingdom.
-For more information and advice about Hydrographic surveys or any of our products, such as pond construction, lake and pond maintenance or fishery and consultancy services, please email firstname.lastname@example.org or call 0800 3891990.
+We supply all the required survey equipment for silt surveys in your reservoir and our surveying services to domestic and commercial clients throughout the United Kingdom.
+For more information and advice about hydrographic surveys or any of our products, such as reservoir construction, lake and reservoir maintenance or fishery and consultancy services, please email firstname.lastname@example.org or call 0800 3891990.